libertyernie/CrosspostSharp/README.md

 -----

-* Although Weasyl generally offers submission info without any authentication, the API key is required in this program for two reasons: it allows you to fetch info on submissions with a rating above "general", and requiring the API key avoids Weasyl bug 471.
+* Although Weasyl generally offers submission info without any authentication, the API key is required in this program because it allows you to fetch info on submissions with a rating above "general".